abhimanyupandian/PyTester/README.rst

 - test <Test Name>
 	- This command displays the status of the Test in the current session.
 	- <Test Name> : Specifies the name of Test.
+	- These results can be queried even when the current Test is in progress.
 - results <Test Name>
 	- This command displays not just the results of the Test from the current session but the entire history of results of the Test.
 	- <Test Name> : Specifies the name of Test.
+	- These are results retrieved from the database.
+These results for the current test will be avaiable only after the current test completes.
+However, history of results if it exists, will be displayed.

 Results
 ------------